JacobM184/EfficientNet-for-Gun-detection/README.md

 In our testing with Nesterov momentum, we found that a momentum of 0.5 works well with our EfficientNet models.

 In terms of epoch testing, we have trained our models for varying numbers of epochs ranging from 40 to 224.
-We found that while our training accuracy percentage easily manages to reach the high 90s within 40 epochs, we needed to train for more epochs in order for our validation accuracy to be similarly as good.
+We found that while our training accuracy percentage easily manages to reach the high 90s within around 40-80 epochs, we needed to train for more epochs in order for our validation accuracy to be similarly as good.

+We also found that the use of PyTorch's *ReduceLROnPlateau* learning rate scheduler was useful when our model plateaus at a particular validation metric for 15 epochs.

 ## Extra features
 In addition to our EfficientNet model, we decided to create a bounding box algorithm to daw boxes around any guns that we detect.
 This algorithm works alongside our model, but is not actually part of the model itself.
 Our bounding box algorithm works by way of taking sections from an image contianing a detected gun and using a 'sliding window' to check for where in that section a gun may be.